5 Ways to Set Yourself Apart as an English Teacher

 There are many TEFL professional development opportunities out there.
 Here are some examples of things that will grab employers’ attention.

-TEFL/TESOL conferences
+TEFL/TESOL webinars

-Always keep an eye out for TEFL/TESOL conferences.
+Always keep an eye out for TEFL/TESOL webinars.
 Not only will you learn about the latest trends in the industry, but you’ll also impress your future employers if you bring them up, as it shows your continued commitment to growing as an educator.

 Specialized certificates

-Whenever you’re applying to an ESL teaching job and want to stand out from other teachers, make sure you talk about any specialized TEFL/TESOL certifications you have.
+Whenever you’re applying for an ESL teaching job and want to stand out from other teachers, make sure you talk about any specialized TEFL/TESOL certifications you have.
 For example, if you’re applying to an elementary school abroad, highlight your Specialized Certificate in Teaching Young Learners.
 Or, if you want to work for an online company, get a Specialized Certificate in Teaching English Online.
-Showing that your credentials are geared toward the job to which you’re applying will definitely help you stand out.
+Showing that your credentials are geared toward the job to which you’re applying will help you stand out.

 Micro-credential courses